Yinghao-Li/Yinghao-Li.github.io/_teaching/001-bigdata-bootcamp-python.md

 print(a, b, c, type(a), type(b), type(c))
 ```

-A variable can be overwritten by different types
+A variable can be overwritten by a different type:
 ```python
 a = 123.456
 print(type(a))